 - Natural gas operators must mark the facilities within two working days of receiving the request.

-- Penalties of violating the statute are up to $1,250 for the first violation, $2,000 for a second violation, and $4,000 for subsequent violations.
+- Penalties for violating the statute are up to $1,250 for the first violation, $2,000 for a second violation, and $4,000 for subsequent violations.

-CONTACT 811 (CALL 8-1-1 OR SUBMIT YOUR REQUEST ONLINE AT 811.COM) BEFORE YOU DIG AND MAKE SURE THAT ANYONE DOING EXCAVATION WORK ON YOUR BEHALF CONTACTS 811 TWO WORKING DAYS BEFORE THEY START.
+CONTACT 811 (OR SUBMIT YOUR REQUEST BY PHONE WHEN YOU DIAL 8-1-1) BEFORE YOU DIG AND MAKE SURE THAT ANYONE DOING EXCAVATION WORK ON YOUR BEHALF CONTACTS 811 TWO WORKING DAYS BEFORE THEY START.